Normal view

 UserFeedback popup poll example

-You might ask user experience feedback questions like, “Was this page helpful?” or “What information were you hoping to find?”
+You might also ask user experience feedback questions like, “Was this page helpful?” or “What information were you hoping to find?”
 This way, you collect direct, actionable feedback.

 The more you learn about your audience, the better your UX decisions will be — and the more likely your visitors will be to stick around, explore, and take action.